softlayer/softlayer-python/README.md

 ## Our Project Pages

-We use homegrown, content-first boilerplates for our GitHub docs.
-They provide the facilities to write content exclusively in Markdown and spin-up [Jekyll](http://jekyllrb.com)-powered static websites, as well as:
+We use a homegrown, content-first boilerplate for our GitHub docs.
+It provides the facilities to write content exclusively in Markdown and spin-up [Jekyll](http://jekyllrb.com)-powered static websites, as well as:

 * Guaranteeing fast load times
 * Automating repetitive tasks